yhc2717/starter-hugo-research-group/content/authors/陈霞/_index.md

 ---
 # Display name
-title: Qiang Fu
+title: Xia Chen

 # Username (this should match the folder name)
 authors:
-  - Qiang Fu
+  - Xia Chen

 # Is this the primary user of the site?
 superuser: false